My Approach to Helping

 On the Fence About Going to Therapy?

-I do a free consultation to those unsure about therapy, via phone or in office.
-What's the worse that can happen?
+I do a free consultation for those unsure about therapy, via phone or in the office.
+What's the worst that can happen?
+This is important because finding the right therapist is like buying a house.

 Had a Negative Therapy Experience?

-Finding the right therapist is like buying a car, or maybe even more like a house.
-It's not about simply the fanciest, biggest, and most expensive house you can afford, as is finding a therapist.
-It has to be a good fit.
-I tend to fit well with those looking for accountability and someone who is active-directive which is the opposite of simply nodding your head.
-I tell it like it is.
+The therapist has to be a good fit in terms of the personality of the client.
+It truly is a mutual endeavor.
+I tend to fit well with those looking for accountability and someone who is active-directive, which is the opposite of simply nodding your head.
+I tell it like it is and most clients respond to that well.

 How My Own Struggles Made Me a Better Therapist

 Absolutely!
-My favorite supervisor use to say, "we're all in this field for a reason".
-It is very true, and unfortunately I hear about a lot of therapists presenting to clients as if they are above them for some reason. i am far from one of those, and I constantly remind my clients that we all are "crazy" in some way and do foolish things as well as engage in self-defeating behavior.
-A huge part of my practice is becoming accepting of that concept which often carries a stoma of shame.
+My favorite supervisor used to say, "we're all in this field for a reason."
+It is very accurate, and unfortunately, I hear about many therapists presenting to clients as if they are above them for some reason.
+I am far from one of those, and I constantly remind my clients that we all are "crazy" in some way and do foolish things and engage in self-defeating behavior.
+A considerable part of my practice is accepting that concept, which often carries a stigma of shame.